UK Supreme Court Finds that Fitness for Purpose Warranty Is Not Limited by Obligation to Comply with Defective Standard

 - On 3 August 2017, the UK Supreme Court delivered its judgment in MT Højgaard A/S v E.ON Climate & Renewables UK Robin Rigg East Limited and another UKSC 59, in which it ruled that a defective specification provided by an employer did not absolve a contractor of responsibility for complying with an express warranty of fitness for purpose.

-Although each case will turn on its own facts, the Supreme Court’s decision confirms that the courts will generally give full effect to a requirement that an item or work complies with prescribed criteria.
+- Although each case will turn on its own facts, the Supreme Court’s decision confirms that the courts will generally give full effect to a requirement that an item or work complies with prescribed criteria.